SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/android-cloud-sensor-app.md

 ### Connecting TI Sensor Tag to the Cloud Sensor App

-The Cloud Sensor App connects to both TI Sensor Tag version 1.20 and 1.30 via bluetooth.
+The **Cumulocity IoT Sensor App** connects to both TI Sensor Tag version 1.20 and 1.30 via bluetooth.

 **On an Android smartphone**

-Use the **Scan devices** button in the Cloud Sensor App to connect a Sensor Tag.
+Use the **Scan devices** button in the Sensor App to connect a Sensor Tag.

 ![Scan devices button](/guides/images/users-guide/csa/csa-scan-devices.png)

 **On an iOS smartphone**

-Press the **Add Tag** button in the Cloud Sensor App to connect a Sensor Tag.
+Press the **Add Tag** button in the Sensor App to connect a Sensor Tag.

 ![Add Tag](/guides/images/users-guide/csa/csa-ios-add-tag.png)

 All Sensor Tags which are discoverable are displayed.
 To make a Sensor Tag discoverable, press the red button next to it.
 The Sensor Tag will start blinking to show that it is ready to connect.
-It should immediately appear in the list of visible bluetooth devices in the Cloud Sensor App.
+It should immediately appear in the list of visible bluetooth devices in the Sensor App.

 ![Connect Sensor Tag](/guides/images/users-guide/csa/csa-bluetooth.png)